About

 Liminality /ˈlɪmɪn(ə)l·ity/

-Liminality describes a state of being at a threshold or in a phase of transition between phases.
+Liminality is a state of being at a threshold or in a phase of transition between phases.
 In a forced displacement context, inter-structural liminality catapults people into prolonged periods of uncertainty about their legal status.
 They are separated from friends and families, and often in a protracted legal limbo.
 They remain out of place, with the idea of obtaining a new social and legal status a persistent preoccupation.
 Their legal rights, health, and security are all contingent and fleeting.
 To move between what was to what could be, displaced people are forced to navigate the liminal states and create strategies to survive.

 The Liminality Research Consortium aims to capture the experiences of displaced people in their liminal states.
 Structural drivers can often create liminal positions that worsen socioeconomic and health conditions.
 In our research, we examine the challenges forcibly displaced people face during these overlapping liminalities and the strategies they use to meet the basic needs, including access to food, health, housing, and security, or realize their aspirations survive during their migration journey and in the host countries.